At some stage of building your business, you may find yourself in a position where you need to know all about crisis management.

 Responding in a time of crisis

 Anne Mulcahy once said interesting words about crisis management, “When you have that window of opportunity called ‘crisis’, move as quickly as you can, get as much done as you can.
 There’s a momentum for change that’s very compelling”

-You don’t have to be convinced you that when you come across a crisis situation in your business, you must urgently pay attention to it.
+You don’t have to be convinced that when you come across a crisis situation in your business, you must urgently pay attention to it.
 However, it pays to be prepared for the worst.
 The difficulty appears to be in knowing how to respond quickly to sudden adversity.
-The task of every good leader is to be an example of acting with confidence to try and overcome crisis.
+The task of every good leader is to be an example of acting with confidence to try and overcome crises.

 Defining your crisis in detail